SWBI Dividend

-Although SWBI has no upcoming (meaning, Board-approved and announced) dividends, you can sell covered calls on Smith & Wesson Brands, Inc. to create 12 extra dividend type payments per year to boost its yield.
-Let's look at some recent prices (last updated Wed 4:16 PM ET):
+Although SWBI has a dividend of 0.13 with an ex-dividend date of Dec 18, you can sell covered calls on Smith & Wesson Brands, Inc. to create 12 extra dividend type payments per year to boost its yield.
+Let's look at some recent prices (last updated Mon 11:40 AM ET):

 Ask |